tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

-_Recharge 11+:_ When two or more enemies are engaged with you, make a basic melee attack against one of those enemies that deals negative energy damage instead of any other type of damage.
+_Recharge 11+:_ When two or more enemies are engaged with you, make a basic melee attack against one of those enemies that deals necrotic damage instead of any other type of damage.

 **Quirk:** Has an unfocused gaze.